TEN-framework/portal/content/docs/ten_framework/subgraph.md

       ]
     },
     {
-      // This connection indicates that ext_c of graph_any_name will transmit cmd H to ext_a.
+      // ext_c in the subgraph sends cmd H to ext_a "extension": "graph_any_name:ext_c",
-      "extension": "graph_any_name:ext_c",
       "cmd": [
         {